marq24/emacberry.com/_docs/5000-export.md

 quite similar to iOS - with the only difference that the iOS users are used to this since the first day.

-Nevertheless, I stop whining here - I just felt the need to explain the reasons behind the exporting/importing changes - and that I did not had the intention to ruin your life when I released GPSLogger 2.0.0.195.
+Nevertheless, I stop whining here - I just felt the need to explain the reasons behind the exporting/importing changes - and that I did not have the intention to ruin your life when I released GPSLogger 2.0.0.195.

 # Access exported files in the **share** folder {#storage}
 As just stated in the general notes it had become quite difficult for a normal app like GPSLogger to get read/write